mitsuhiko/lucumr/2015/8/9/on-countries-and-citizenships.rst

 effort required.
-All the documents you need (birth certificate, proof of being in good legal standing, citizen certificate, proof of registration in the original country, prior academic records, drivers license, etc.) need to be apostiled or otherwise made work for international usage and translated.
-In some country many of those documents can only be retrieved in a single place and then you need to go through notaries to get them attested.
-All steps need to be done in one exact order as each border crossing needs to be planned and there is time involved in the paperwork.
+All the documents you need (birth certificate, proof of being in good legal standing, citizen certificate, proof of registration in the original country, prior academic records, drivers license, etc.) need to be apostilled or otherwise made to work for international usage and translated.
+In some countries many of those documents can only be retrieved in a single place and then you need to go through notaries to get them attested.
+All steps need to be done in one exact order as each border-crossing needs to be planned and there is time involved in the paperwork.

 On top of that you often need to pass language exams so there is some learning to do.
 In Austria for instance you have to leave the country if you cannot show German on an A2 level and you cannot even apply without A1.
-There are some exceptions to the rule (for instance this does not apply to asylum seekers or people immigrating via freedom of movement) but for the most part everybody has to go through.
+There are some exceptions to the rule (for instance this does not apply to asylum-seekers or people immigrating via freedom of movement) but for the most part everybody has to go through.

 Finally:  Where do you pay taxes?
 In most countries you pay taxes in the